 Harima Kokubunji, Buddhist temple in Himeji, Japan

-Harima Kokubunji is a Buddhist temple in Himeji built on a river terrace along the left bank of the Ichi River with traditional Japanese architectural features.
-The original temple complex included a main hall, a pagoda, a lecture hall, and quarters where monks lived.
+Harima Kokubunji is a Buddhist temple in Himeji, built on a natural river terrace along the left bank of the Ichi River.
+The site retains the layout of a classic Japanese provincial temple, with distinct areas that once housed a main hall, a pagoda, a lecture hall, and monks' quarters.

 The community of curious travelers